 We recommend composting carcasses to overcome these problems.
 Remember that composting is an active process.
 Putting a carcass in the woods or on the back 40 to rot and/or be eaten by scavengers is not composting and:

-Risks disease transmission to your livestock and your neighbors’, and to wildlife.
+- Risks disease transmission to your livestock, your neighbors, and to wildlife.